“Do you consider yourself an ‘Influencer?'”

 Savannah was a student in my English class back in 2009 (before I left the United States to start traveling and blogging).
 We’ve kept in touch over the past decade, and now she’s a fully-formed and fabulous human… not to mention a creative Boston artist and fashionista!

 Savannah is getting increasingly into the modeling and influencing scene, so consider inviting her to your next event to experience her social media coverage.
 She’s a delight to work with.
 I mean — who else could pull of this hilarious cookie influencer pose?

 So, What IS the Best “Influence” Synonym?

 Back to the deep thoughts, since this art installation is ephemeral, but the question of influencing is not.
-Here is my synonym selection: Though “Power” is an effective definition for “Influence,” my personal favorite definition would be: “Sway.”
+Here is my synonym selection: Though “Power” is an effective definition for “Influence,” my personal favorite influence synonym or definition (which works either as a synonym for “bad influence” or synonym for “good influence” — and any combination in between) would be: “Sway.”

 Why?
 Given all we’ve discussed, it’s clear that true influencing is a dance.
 A dance goes back, forth, up, and down, and is always in flux — and this brings to mind the balletic sway of human hips!

 A true influencer can gently take the hands of an audience through connection, then sashay them in a happy direction… sometimes with a jolly twirl and dip along the way, but always safe and kind, as a good dance partner should be.
 Sway away, positive influencers — sway away!

 So what do YOU think about influencing and its synonyms?
 What about pop-up photography playgrounds?
 Do share!